markwoodhall/vim-figwheel/README.md

 :Figgieback " Piggiebacks onto the Figwheel browser REPL
 ```

-The above functions map to the control functions defined by the Figwheel repl.
+The above functions map to the control functions defined by the Figwheel REPL.
 You can read more [here](https://github.com/bhauman/lein-figwheel)

 ```clojure
  (stop-autobuild)            ;; stops Figwheel autobuilder